julmo611/Sprint-Challenge-Authentication/README.md

 each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What is the purpose of using _sessions_?
+1. What is the purpose of using _sessions_? \*\*\* Son una forma sencilla de almacenar datos para usuarios con único ID de sesión.
+Esto se puede utilizar para mantener la información de autenticación entre página.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner. \*\*\* Bcrypt is a hashing system, it's claimed advantage being you can store the iteration count with the salt and base hash, allowing you to increase it later and still maintain backward compatibility with earlier stored hashes.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers? \*\*\* The system waiting after it knows you failed to login, to slow attackers down.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token? \*\*\* Header - Payload - Signature

 ## Project Set Up